antimof/UxPlay/README.txt

 xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS), or fpsdisplaysink (which shows the streaming framerate in fps).
 Using quotes "..." allows some parameters to be included with the videosink name.
-As an example, a user has reported success in getting **fullscreen** mode (which is supported by the vaapisink plugin) by using quotes in
-`-vs "vaapisink fullscreen=true"`; this also works if `vaapisink` is replaced by `waylandsink`.
-(The syntax of such options is specific to a given plugin; some choices of videosink might not work on your system.)
+For example, **fullscreen** mode is supported by the vaapisink plugin, and is obtained using `-vs "vaapisink fullscreen=true"`; this also works with `waylandsink`.
+The syntax of such options is specific to a given plugin, and some choices of videosink might not work on your system.

 **-vs 0** suppresses display of streamed video, but plays streamed audio.
 (The client's screen is still mirrored at a reduced rate of 1